-The framework was also designed from a bottom-up approach.
-The departure point is the scene.
-The basic scene graph of our player is shown in Fig. 2.
-Inside the main scene container, we first add a world group.
-This allows to reposition the entire contents of the scene to ensure that the user's viewpoint is kept at the origin.
-For example, when using an HMD, the user is automatically given a height which cannot be overridden.
-Translating the world back to the user's eye position allows us to keep their view centred.
-Within the world, there are three main components: (1) a video container, (2) a userView container and (3) a fixed caption container.
-The video container is a three.js group which contains the video texture mapped sphere.
+Inside the main scene container we first add a world group.
+This allows us to reposition the entire contents of the scene to ensure that the user's viewpoint is kept at the origin.
+For example, when using an HMD the user is automatically given a height which cannot be overridden.
+Translating the world back to the users eye position allows us to keep their view centred.
+Within the world there are three main components: 1) A video container, 2) a userView container and 3) a fixed caption container.
+The video container is a three is group which contains the video texture mapped sphere.
 The userView container is a group designed to replicate the behaviour of a camera but which is updated each time the scene is rendered to align with the users' viewpoint.
-This allows us to always keep the components within the group locked into the users view, and it contains a caption container, for placing captions which are fixed into the users view window.
-Finally, within the world, there is a fixed caption container which is not updated when the user moves.
-This allows to place a caption object into either the userView group or the fixed-caption group depending on whether the caption is locked in the scene or the users view.
+This allows us to always keep the components within the group locked into the users view and it contains a caption container, for placing captions which are fixed into the users view window.
+Finally, within the world there is a fixed caption container which is not updated when the user moves.
+This allows us to place a caption object into either the userView group or the fixed-caption group depending on whether the caption is locked in the scene or the users view.